Aviation Security: Federal Air Marshal Service Has Taken Steps to Address Workforce Issues, but Additional Actions Needed

 DHS concurred with this recommendation and in June 2020, FAMS management provided the head of each field office with a document summarizing supervisory air marshals' roles in the scheduling process.
 The Director of FAMS then emailed all staff stating that all federal air marshals, including supervisory air marshals, have access to the document.
 Providing access to these guidelines should improve the ability of air marshals and their supervisors to address quality of life issues related to long shifts and inadequate rest.
 As a result, this recommendation is closed as implemented.

-DHS concurred with this recommendation and FAMS officials have told us and provided documentation demonstrating that FAMS has since taken several steps intended to reaffirm and strengthen their efforts to prevent discrimination.
+DHS concurred with this recommendation and FAMS officials have told us and provided documentation showing steps they have taken to reaffirm and strengthen their efforts to prevent discrimination over a 3 and half year period.
 For example, in 2020, three FAMS executives and managers joined TSA's 9-person Inclusion Action Committee with the goal of building a more inclusive and diverse TSA workforce.
 In fall 2020, this committee surveyed TSA employees and held listening sessions to inform a Diversity and Inclusion Roadmap to identify and implement solutions and ensure efforts are sustained.
-FAMS officials also told us that in January 2020, FAMS created a new position--a Diversity and Inclusion National Coordinator--to assist in building a more inclusive environment by communicating regularly with diversity and inclusion liaisons in all FAMS field offices and headquarters units about training and events related to sexual orientation, race, and gender, among other topics.
-In January 2021 and in March 2022, FAMS officials told us that they continued to work on these initiatives.
-As of November 2022, FAMS officials told us that TSA's performance requirements for all staff now include diversity and inclusion elements, such as leadership promoting diversity.
-They also noted that FAMS's Diversity and Inclusion National Coordinator continues to develop communications and initiatives to promote diversity and prevent discrimination.
-Further, they noted that a total of 54 FAMS staff serve as diversity and inclusion liaisons and represent 28 FAMS field offices.
-Finally, FAMS officials told us the FAMS Director has held quarterly meetings with law enforcement organizations-such as the National Organization of Black Women in Law Enforcement, National Native American Law Enforcement, and Middle Eastern Law Enforcement Officers Association to discuss issues affecting FAMS.
-To fully address this recommendation, FAMS will need to provide documentation of existing efforts and continue to sustain and build upon them.
+FAMS officials also told us that in January 2020, FAMS created a new position--a Diversity and Inclusion National Coordinator--to assist in building a more inclusive environment by communicating regularly with diversity and inclusion liaisons in all FAMS field offices and headquarters units about training and events related to topics including sexual orientation, race, and gender.
+A total of 54 FAMS staff from 28 field offices serve as diversity and inclusion liaisons.
+FAMS's Diversity and Inclusion National Coordinator has developed communications and initiatives to promote diversity and prevent discrimination.
+Further, as of December 2023, FAMS's performance requirements for all staff include diversity and inclusion elements-such as leadership promoting diversity.
+Finally, the FAMS Director has held quarterly meetings with law enforcement organizations such as the National Organization of Black Women in Law Enforcement, National Native American Law Enforcement, and Middle Eastern Law Enforcement Officers Association.
+As a result of these sustained efforts, this recommendation is closed as implemented.